Introduction to eye health

-A regular supply of dry fruits in diet is beneficial for clear vision and good eye health.
-As dry fruits contain vitamin A, beta carotene and carotenoids and antioxidant property, they help to fight against free radicals which are responsible for cataract formation and other ocular anomalies.
+A regular supply of dry fruits in a diet is beneficial for clear vision and good eye health.
+As dry fruits contain vitamin A, beta carotene, and carotenoids, and antioxidant properties, they help to fight against free radicals which are responsible for cataract formation and other ocular anomalies.

 Dry apricots have an abundance of vitamins A, B complex, and C which is beneficial for the eyes.